 If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
 This will enable the lease to be extended by the magistrate.
 However, you will be required to prove that you or your lawyers have used your best endeavours to track down the freeholder.
 For most situations an enquiry agent may be useful to carry out a search and prepare a report which can be used as evidence that the landlord is indeed missing.
 It is wise to seek advice from a solicitor both on proving the landlord’s absence and the vesting order request to the County Court covering Bilston.

-I purchased a leasehold flat in Bilston, conveyancing formalities finalised half a dozen years ago.
-Can you please calculate a probable premium for a statutory lease extension?
-Similar properties in Bilston with a long lease are worth £211,000.
-The average or mid-range amount of ground rent is £45 yearly.
-The lease comes to an end on 21st October 2086
+I inherited a studio flat in Bilston, conveyancing having been completed 4 years ago.
+Can you work out an approximate cost of a lease extension?
+Similar properties in Bilston with a long lease are worth £222,000.
+The average or mid-range amount of ground rent is £50 charged once a year.
+The lease finishes on 21st October 2093

-You have 68 years remaining on your lease the likely cost is going to range between £9,500 and £11,000 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 71 years remaining on your lease the likely cost is going to be between £9,500 and £11,000 as well as professional fees.

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure without more detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
+Do not use the figures in tribunal or court proceedings.
+There may be other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information before getting professional advice.